MartinThoma/MartinThoma.github.io/content/2017-08-14-python-3-critique.md

 ## PyPI

-gi is for GTK, but the module https://pypi.python.org/pypi/gi "overrides" it (TODO)
+`gi` is for GTK, but the module https://pypi.python.org/pypi/gi "overrides" it.
+That should not be possible.
+So there is an issue with namespaces.

 ## Joining lists